- NEWS & EVENTS

 A. Summer Session

-We will be enrolling 20 high school students, with preference given to rising juniors or seniors.
-No prior Chinese language learning experience is necessary.
-Students with prior experience will be placed in a higher level class and/or receive individual tutorial sessions tailored to the student's proficiency level.
+We will be enrolling 15 – 20 high school students, with preference given to rising juniors or seniors.
+NO prior Chinese language learning experience is necessary.
+Students with prior experience will be placed in a higher level class and/or receive small group and/or individual tutorial sessions tailored to the student's proficiency level.

 B. Post-summer session